Is Tijuana Safe? Travel Tips & Areas To Avoid in 2023

 Is Tijuana Safe For Solo Female Travellers?

-Solo female travelers that have already been around the world visiting rough big cities will no doubt find their way around Tijuana.
+Solo female travelers who have already been around the world visiting rough big cities will no doubt find their way around Tijuana.
 Suburbanites with little international travel experience are not going to enjoy what Tijuana has to offer.

 The border region is complicated.
 Tijuana is much more enjoyable to experience with friends so that you can look out for each other and let your guard down a little bit.